duquejo/Bootcamp-Project/README.md

 MONGODB_USER="MongoDB User"
 MONGODB_PASSWORD="MongoDB Password"

-UPLOADS_DIR= "Check step 4"
+UPLOADS_DIR= "Check step 4 or public/uploads"

 JWT_SECRET="Secret JWT Key String"

 ```

-4. If you want to run tests without removing the uploaded uploads, please configure `UPLOADS_DIR` in the `test.env` file.
+4. If you want to run tests without removing the uploaded uploads, please configure `UPLOADS_DIR` in the `test.env` file, or just use public/uploads like a development suite.
 5. Take care if you want to run the automated tests in the main dev/prod uploads directory, that's because these testing tasks clean the whole database constantly.
 6. Execute `npm run test` for quick testing deployment.